Gonzalo9823/sacc/README.md

 - ✔ Create a database with all the lockers
 -  ✔ Create a database with all the users
 - ✔ Create a database with all the events
+- [ ] Automatically assign lockers given the size of the package

 ## Hardware